 After a while, my coworker and his wife became locked in a repeated cycle of arguments.
 D wanted to spend money on techie stuff.
 His wife said he was selfish for buying it.
 They got into fights whenever he brought a new device home.

 One day I asked D if his partner ever got upset about any of his other purchases.
 “No,” he told me.
 “She only gets mad when I buy phones, computers, and other gadgets.”

 “Are you sure?”
 I asked.
 “What if you bought something else?”

 “Like what,” he asked.

 Honestly, I wasn’t sure.
-I just noticed that he only seemed to fight with his wife about technology.
+I just noticed that D only seemed to fight with his wife about technology.
 Would she be angry if he paid for an expensive trip or spent money on pricey home renovations?

 He wasn’t sure, so he went home and asked her.

 Is Your Husband Acting Selfishly?